 Vendors may only sell products that fall within one of the following Approved Categories:

-1. Home Grown/Processed Farm Fresh by the Vendor: fresh and unpackaged home-grown vegetables, fruit, nuts, and cut flowers; potted plants and herbs (annuals and perennials); dried flowers; and fresh, home grown food products that are minimally processed and packaged in new containers by the Vendor such as honey, other syrups, jellies, jams, preserves, persimmon pulp, dried spices and herbs, flour, cornmeal, unpopped popcorn, seeds, canned produce, cider and other pressed juices, dairy products, and vinegars.
+1. Home Grown/Processed Farm Fresh by the Vendor: fresh and unpackaged home-grown vegetables, fruit, nuts, and cut flowers; potted plants and herbs (annuals and perennials); dried flowers; and fresh, home grown food products that are minimally processed and packaged in new containers by the Vendor such as honey, other syrups, dried spices and herbs, flour, cornmeal, unpopped popcorn, seeds, canned produce, cider and other pressed juices, dairy products, and vinegars.
 Vendors selling canned produce at the Purdue Market must have successfully completed The Better Process Control School course and must provide a certificate of completion to GLC.
 The sale of cider and other pressed juices and dairy products at the Purdue Market must be individually approved on a case-by-case basis by Purdue University Radiological and Environmental Management.

 2. Organically Home Grown/Processed Farm Fresh by the Vendor: any of the produce or products described in (A) that have been organically grown, or made from produce organically grown, on a Vendor’s own farm.
 Only products which have been organically grown by a Vendor who is an organic farmer may be sold in this category.
 To sell in this category, a Vendor must be listed as an “organic farmer” with the appropriate state department in Indiana or the state of his/her residence.

 3. Other Indiana Farm Produce or Products: any of the produce or products described in (A) that the Vendor purchased directly from other farms or producers within Indiana , or any such products such as bakery goods produced by an Indiana commercial bakery.